 - Set the Instant Pot to Saute and add the olive oil.
 Allow it warm up for a few minutes.

 - Brown the andouille sausage for about 5 minutes, until it is nicely browned.
 Then remove the sausage and set it aside for now.
+Stir so that it does not stick to the bottom of the pot.

 - Add the chopped chicken thighs to the Instant Pot to brown.
 Brown for 3 minutes.
+Stir so that it does not stick to the bottom of the pot.

 - Put the lid on the Instant Pot and set it for Manual High Pressure for 8 minutes.
 Once the pressure cooker has finished cooking let it rest for 5 minutes, then manually release the pressure.